Table of Contents

 This column is intended to highlight and review new or existing products, hardware, utilities, databases, websites, resources, library furniture and accessories of interest to health sciences librarians.
 For specific examples of product and resource reviews, please see recent issues of the journal.
 Product and resource reviews should be no more than 1,250 words in length.

 Your review should include the following headings, as applicable: Purpose; Product/Resource Description; Intended Audience/Users; Special Features; Compatibility Issues; Platform; Usability; Strengths and Weaknesses; Comparison with Similar Products; Currency; Cost/Value; Contact Information.
 Screenshots or photos may be included to illustrate key features.
-Please include the following information at the end of the review: author name, degree(s), title, institutional affiliation, including city, province, country, and a corresponding email address.
+Please include the following information at the end of the review: explicit conflict of interest statement, author name, degree(s), title, institutional affiliation, including city, province, country, and a corresponding email address.

 Examples of types of products we review include: